AttorneyReview

 Credit Saint has operated continuously since 2004, substantial longevity in an industry where most operators close within five years of incorporation.
 The company is privately held, headquartered in Oakland, New Jersey, and has maintained an A rating with the Better Business Bureau across two decades of regulatory and consumer scrutiny.
 Its resolution rate on logged BBB complaints since 2020 sits above 95%, the highest among the five firms reviewed in this guide.

-The 90-day money-back guarantee, in detail
+The 90-day money-back refund window, in detail

 How the three tiers actually work